thegetty/inventories-and-surveys/content/part-2/chapter-7.md

 ## Survey Administration

 Survey planning includes developing a framework for overall project administration.
-The managing agency or organization must address issues relating to four key and interdependent factors: [project personnel](#survey-personnel), [budget](#survey-budget), [funding](#_Survey_Funding), and [schedule](#survey-schedule-and-timeline), as described below.
+The managing agency or organization must address issues relating to four key and interdependent factors: [project personnel](#survey-personnel), [budget](#survey-budget), [funding](#survey-funding), and [schedule](#survey-schedule-and-timeline), as described below.

-### Survey Personnel
+### Survey Personnel {#survey-personnel}

 Survey planning will identify positions needed to manage and carry out a survey project in light of the size and scope of the survey, the skill sets needed, and available funding.
 Because financial resources are often limited for surveys, creative approaches may be needed to consider how funds might be secured and allocated (and potentially augmented) to fill full- or part-time staff positions, engage external consultants and other specialists, and supplement staff and consultant time with interns and volunteers.
-The section [Considerations and Recommendations for Assembling a Survey Project Team](#considerations-and-recommendations-for-assembling-a-survey-project-team), at the end of this chapter, defines key positions to consider, as well as the role of volunteers and interns.
+The section [Considerations and Recommendations for Assembling a Survey Project Team](#assembling-a-survey-project-team), at the end of this chapter, defines key positions to consider, as well as the role of volunteers and interns.

-### Survey Budget
+### Survey Budget {#survey-budget}

 Estimating the costs associated with a survey will establish budgets for the project as a whole and for its various components.
 Project expenses are highly dependent on factors relating to the size and scope of the survey, adequate and qualified project personnel, technological infrastructure, state of an existing inventory data or previous survey data, available research and scholarship on the area’s heritage resources, and the scope of outreach programs and activities.
 [Figure 7.1](#fig-7-1) is a budget model with the main cost categories for a survey depicted as percentages of the total budget, based on the experiences of SurveyLA.